MeltwaterArchive/rxrabbit/README.md

 Note that the build will use [docker](https://www.docker.com/) when running the tests, so you need to have docker v1.8 or later installed for the build to succeed.

 Also note that it is currently NOT supported to run the test on OSX using docker machine, you need to be able to connect to docker containers using localhost:<port>.

+## RxRabbit example apps

+The [example-app](example-app) module contains example main classes that can useful to look at as a starting point for other developers.

+[ExampleAppShovel](example-app/src/main/java/com/meltwater/rxrabbit/example/ExampleAppShovel.java) - Consumes messages from one queue and publishes the messages to another queue
+[LoadGenerator](example-app/src/main/java/com/meltwater/rxrabbit/example/LoadGenerator.java) - Generates and publishes messages

+### Run shovel example app
+Start up RabbitMQ and create the right exchanges & queues:

+    docker-compose up

+Run the LoadGenerator and the Shovel in parallel using gradle.

+    ./gradlew example-app:runLoadGenerator example-app:runShovel -Dpublish.message.count=5000 --parallel